Skip to content

 Buyers typically transfer funds from a home-country bank to Thailand via:

-• SWIFT international transfer to the lawyer's escrow account or to the seller directly at closing.
+• SWIFT international transfer to the partner law firm's client account — or to the seller directly at closing.
 Bank charges $50–200 per transfer.

 • Wise (formerly TransferWise) for amounts up to ~5M THB per transaction — significantly cheaper FX (0.4–0.6% spread vs 2–3% bank).